NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Introduction

 \section{Introduction}

-\lettrine{C}{old} atom experiments in space are poised to revolutionize our understanding of physics in the coming decades.
+Cold atom experiments in space are poised to revolutionize our understanding of physics in the coming decades.
 Among the myriad of proposed experiments are probes of the nature of the quantum vacuum, tests of quantum theories of gravity, investigations of novel quantum matter, and searches for dark energy and dark matter \cite{QST2023}.
-Space-based cold atom technologies offer the possibility for creating quantum sensors of unprecedented sensitivity, and practical applications abound, ranging from using atom interferometry to monitor the effects of climate change, to developing space-based optical clocks that can synchronize timekeeping worldwide.
+Space-based cold atom technologies offer the possibility for creating quantum sensors of unprecedented sensitivity, and practical applications abound, ranging from using atom interferometry to monitor the effects of climate change to developing space-based optical clocks that can synchronize timekeeping worldwide.

 The Cold Atom Laboratory (CAL) is the first experimental facility for the study of unique quantum-engineered states of matter in the micro\-gravity environment of the International Space Station \cite{Aveline2020}.
-This multi-user facility is the culmination of over three decades of rapid scientific and engineering development which has enabled the deployment of laboratory-based techniques to generate ultra\-cold atomic gases into space \cite{Aveline2020, Becker2018, Lachmann2021}.
-CAL has reported the first on-orbit production of the quantum state of matter known as a Bose-Einstein condensate (BEC) with rubidium~\cite{Aveline2020} and also potassium~\cite{Elliott2023}.
+This multi-user facility is the culmination of over three decades of rapid scientific and engineering development which has enabled the deployment of laboratory-based techniques to generate ultra\-cold atomic gases into space \cite{Aveline2020,Becker2018,Lachmann2021}.
+CAL has reported the first on-orbit production of the quantum state of matter known as a Bose-Einstein condensate (BEC) with rubidium~\cite{Aveline2020} (Fig.~\ref{fig:RbBEC}) and also with dual-species mixtures of rubidium and potassium~\cite{Elliott2023}.
 A BEC is formed, in simplest terms, when atoms with integer spin are cooled below a critical temperature where the individual atoms' de~Broglie wavelengths become comparable to their mean separation; at this point the indistinguishable particles begin to condense into a single macro\-scopic wave\-function corresponding to the lowest accessible quantum state.
-The condensed atoms exhibit collective behavior in response to perturbations, allowing researchers to investigate quantum effects on a macroscopic scale using precisely controllable interactions with light, magnetic or electro-magnetic fields \cite{Ornes2017}.
-Since installation on the station in June 2018, CAL has operated for over four years on orbit, traveling well over 700 million miles and performing more than 111\,000 such experiments with ultra\-cold atoms.
+The condensed atoms exhibit collective behavior in response to perturbations, allowing researchers to investigate quantum effects on a macroscopic scale using precisely controllable interactions with light, magnetic or electro\-magnetic fields~\cite{Ornes2017}.
+Since installation on the ISS in June 2018, CAL has operated for over five years on orbit, performing more than 100\,000 such experiments with ultra\-cold atoms while traveling over 800 million miles.